ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

 - /dev/zero
 - /dev/ptmx

-Like nix, `nix-build-shell` can bind mount those from existing files on the host.
+Like Nix, `nix-build-shell` can bind mount those from existing files on the host.

 Also bind mount the following directory, which is needed to control the connected terminal:

 - /dev/pts

-For posix shared memory also `/dev/shm` is required.
+For POSIX shared memory `/dev/shm` is also required.
 Therefore mount a tempfs to this directory and make it read/write/executable for all users/groups.

 In `/bin` the only program available for compability with the libc's `system()`